chibisnorlax/acnhfaq/faq/events.md

 - You must connect your profile to a Nintendo Account.
 - You must be connected to the Internet.

+As of `Vers.
+2.0.0` all events listed below have been unlocked.
+{: .note}

 ## When is X event/season?
 {: .no_toc }
 Click [here](https://docs.google.com/spreadsheets/d/1bVR5ZvGnLocomSvbypDyY-3gX-2iKaCEtmlDUc6_4sI/edit#gid=2041508573) for the dates of seasonal changes, events, and Nook Shopping seasonal items.
 Spreadsheet courtesy of `capstone#3473`.